Thursday, January 24, 2013

 Armed with a gorgeous command of melody and a fresh sense of wonder & intellect in their songs, Mrs. Children first burst onto the local Columbus, Ohio, music scene in 2002.
 Actually "burst onto the scene" is probably something of an overstatement; it was more like they sidled into the scene, twisting a cloth cap in their hands, averting eye contact and murmuring, "Uummmm, we have these songs we wrote and like to play and we were wondering if you might want to hear them?"

 I first met the band's main songwriter Joe Peppercorn in maybe January of 2002.
 It was at my day-job at Ace In The Hole Music Exchange, an indie record store in Columbus, when he came in the day after I had co-hosted a local record review radio show.
 "Was that you on Invisible Hits Hour last night?" the kid on the other side of the counter asked.
 "Did you like the show?"
 I queried.
 "Yeah, it was great," he answered.
 "Yeah, that was me," I replied.
 He paused for a moment, then said, "What were you gonna say if I DIDN'T like it?"
-"I was gonna say it was the white-haired guy who owns the store.
-The last thing I need is little 311 fans coming in here hassling me because I bad-mouthed their favorite band and I can't walk away from them."
+"I was gonna say it was the white-haired guy who owns the store that did the show.
+The last thing I need is little 311 fans coming in here hassling me because I bad-mouthed their favorite band, and I can't walk away from them."

 Joe laughed, then got serious and said to me, "I just wanted to come in and thank you because five or six years ago you were on that show and you played The Velvet Underground and I had never heard them and got into them because of you."
 I just stared at him for a second, then said, "You have just validated everything I've ever gone through to be on that show.
 I owe Lou Reed a gigantic rock & roll debt and you just helped me pay some of it off."